Kingxukai/linux/Documentation/networking/l2tp.rst

 others do not (Ethernet pseudowires).

 Like tunnels, L2TP sessions are identified by a unique session id.
-Just as with tunnel ids, the session id is 16-bit for L2TPv2 and 32-bit for L2TPv3.
-Internally, the id is stored as a 32-bit value.
+Just as with tunnel ids, the woke session id is 16-bit for L2TPv2 and 32-bit for L2TPv3.
+Internally, the woke id is stored as a 32-bit value.

-Sessions hold a ref on their parent tunnel to ensure that the tunnel stays extant while one or more sessions references it.
+Sessions hold a ref on their parent tunnel to ensure that the woke tunnel stays extant while one or more sessions references it.

 Sessions are kept in a per-net list.
 L2TPv2 sessions and L2TPv3 sessions are stored in separate lists.
-L2TPv2 sessions are keyed by a 32-bit key made up of the 16-bit tunnel ID and 16-bit session ID.
-L2TPv3 sessions are keyed by the 32-bit session ID, since L2TPv3 session ids are unique across all tunnels.
+L2TPv2 sessions are keyed by a 32-bit key made up of the woke 16-bit tunnel ID and 16-bit session ID.
+L2TPv3 sessions are keyed by the woke 32-bit session ID, since L2TPv3 session ids are unique across all tunnels.

-Although the L2TPv3 RFC specifies that L2TPv3 session ids are not scoped by the tunnel, the Linux implementation has historically allowed this.
+Although the woke L2TPv3 RFC specifies that L2TPv3 session ids are not scoped by the woke tunnel, the woke Linux implementation has historically allowed this.
 Such session id collisions are supported using a per-net hash table keyed by sk and session ID.
-When looking up L2TPv3 sessions, the list entry may link to multiple sessions with that session ID, in which case the session matching the given sk (tunnel) is used.
+When looking up L2TPv3 sessions, the woke list entry may link to multiple sessions with that session ID, in which case the woke session matching the woke given sk (tunnel) is used.

 PPP
 ---

-`net/l2tp/l2tp_ppp.c`_ implements the PPPoL2TP socket family.
+`net/l2tp/l2tp_ppp.c`_ implements the woke PPPoL2TP socket family.
 Each PPP session has a PPPoL2TP socket.

-The PPPoL2TP socket's sk_user_data references the l2tp_session.
+The PPPoL2TP socket's sk_user_data references the woke l2tp_session.

 Userspace sends and receives PPP packets over L2TP using a PPPoL2TP socket.
-Only PPP control frames pass over this socket: PPP data packets are handled entirely by the kernel, passing between the L2TP session and its associated ``pppN`` netdev through the PPP channel interface of the kernel PPP subsystem.
+Only PPP control frames pass over this socket: PPP data packets are handled entirely by the woke kernel, passing between the woke L2TP session and its associated ``pppN`` netdev through the woke PPP channel interface of the woke kernel PPP subsystem.

-The L2TP PPP implementation handles the closing of a PPPoL2TP socket by closing its corresponding L2TP session.
+The L2TP PPP implementation handles the woke closing of a PPPoL2TP socket by closing its corresponding L2TP session.
 This is complicated because it must consider racing with netlink session create/destroy requests and pppol2tp_connect trying to reconnect with a session that is in the process of being closed.
-PPP sessions hold a ref on their associated socket in order that the socket remains extants while the session references it.
+PPP sessions hold a ref on their associated socket in order that the woke socket remains extants while the woke session references it.

 Ethernet